 Great Himalayan Trail

-We just finishedght_logo2 the three months long Great Himalayan Trail trekking with some Kiwis and a French girl.
+We just finished the three months long Great Himalayan Trail trekking with some Kiwis and a French girl.
 They started from Kanchanjunga and finish it from Simikot, Humla in 123 days although there was a big challenge to us with the bad weather.
 We couldn’t cross the few passes at east because of massive snowfall.
 Eventually, when we arrive in the Khumbu area the weather was perfect and there was no problem for the rest of the high passes.

 Facebook post on July 16, 2017